« The Song of God—Volume 1, chapters 1-6

 O Govinda, of what avail to us are a kingdom, happiness or even life itself when all those for whom we may desire them are now arrayed on this battlefield?
 O Madhusūdana, when teachers, fathers, sons, grandfathers, maternal uncles, fathers-in-law, grandsons, brothers-in-law and other relatives are ready to give up their lives and properties and are standing before me, why should I wish to kill them, even though they might otherwise kill me?
 O maintainer of all living entities, I am not prepared to fight with them even in exchange for the three worlds, let alone this earth.
 What pleasure will we derive from killing the sons of Dhṛtarāṣṭra?

-Verse 36: pāpam evāśrayed asmān, hatvaitān ātatāyinaḥ
+Text 36: pāpam evāśrayed asmān, hatvaitān ātatāyinaḥ

 tasmān nārhā vayam hantum, dhārtarāṣṭrān sa-bāndhavān